muellerberndt/legion/README.md

 Built-in features:

 - LLM-powered Telegram chatbot interface
-- Auto-sync data and files from bounty and contest plaforms (atm Immunefi only)
+- Auto-sync data and files from bounty and contest platforms (atm Immunefi only)
 - Detect and react to scope changes in bounty programs
 - Search files and repos associated with bounties
 - Auto-review of PRs and commits from Github repos associated with bounties